-- c) Remediation: Remedial action is required when the interference in the special permit segment is at a level that could cause significant corrosion (defined as 100 amps per meter squared for AC-induced corrosion), or if it impedes the safe operation of a pipeline, or may cause a condition that would adversely impact the environment or the public.
+- b) Analysis of Results: TGP must analyze the results of the survey to determine the cause of the interference and whether the level could cause significant corrosion (defined as 100 amps per meter squared for AC-induced corrosion), or if the interference impedes the safe operation of the pipeline, or that may cause a condition that would adversely impact the environment or the public. - c) Remediation: Remedial action is required when the interference in the special permit segment is at a level that could cause significant corrosion (defined as 100 amps per meter squared for AC-induced corrosion), or if it impedes the safe operation of a pipeline, or may cause a condition that would adversely impact the environment or the public.
 Within six (6) months after completing the interference survey, TGP must develop a remediation procedure and apply for any necessary permits to conduct remediation.
 TGP must complete all remediation within six (6) months, or as soon as practicable, after obtaining the necessary permits for the remediation. - d) Completion Schedules: If environmental permitting or right-of-way factors beyond TGP's control prevent the completion of any remediation within six (6) months of completing the interference engineering analysis of the survey results, TGP must complete remediation as soon as practicable and submit a letter justifying the delay and providing the anticipated date of completion to the Director, PHMSA Southern Region, no later than one (1) month prior to the end of the six (6) month completion date.
 Any extended evaluation and remediation schedules submitted to PHMSA from TGP must receive a "no objection" letter from the Director, PHMSA Southern Region.

-12) Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures

-TGP must automate mainline valves50 for closure or demonstrate capability to manually close mainline valves in accordance with the requirements of this Condition 12.
-A special permit segment must have upstream and downstream remote-controlled valves (RCVs) so that the distance between the valves is no greater than 20 miles.51 TGP must automate mainline valves to close in accordance with the requirements in Condition 12 within 12 months of the grant of this special permit.
+12) Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures distance between the valves is no greater than 20 miles.52 TGP must automate mainline valves to close in accordance with the requirements in Condition 12 within 12 months of the grant of this special permit.
 The special permit segment must have procedures for rupture isolation as follows: